os-js/manual.os-js.org/src/v3/resource/overview/README.md

 ## Build System

 Building is done with [Webpack](https://webpack.js.org/).
-See [configuration article](config/README.md#webpack) for what loaders and plugins are used.
+Each module and package has its own setup, but is generally done in the same way using standard Webpack plugins and loaders.

 ## Client

 The client is written in ES6+ and Sass CSS and split up into several [modules](../official/README.md) which are bundled together.

-Runs in any modern browser (IE10+) including mobile.

 ## Server